Bangladesh Army University of Engineering & Technology

-Bangladesh Army University of Engineering & Technology (BAUET) (বাংলাদেশ সেনাবাহিনী প্রকৌশল ও প্রযুক্তি বিশ্ববিদ্যালয়) is a private engineering educational institution recognized by the University Grants Commission and operated by the Bangladesh Army.
+Bangladesh Army University of Engineering & Technology (BAUET) (বাংলাদেশ সেনাবাহিনী প্রকৌশল ও প্রযুক্তি বিশ্ববিদ্যালয়) is a specialized private institution established under the Private University Act 2010 of Bangladesh.

+While operated by the Bangladesh Army through the Army Welfare Directorate, it is a science and technology-focused university recognized by the University Grants Commission (UGC).
 The university is situated in Qadirabad Cantonment, Natore District, Rajshahi Division, Bangladesh.
+As a science and technology-focused university, BAUET serves as a hub for technical excellence in the northern region of Bangladesh, balancing discipline with academic freedom to foster innovation in the private higher education sector.

 Background

-BAUET started its journey when Prime Minister Sheikh Hasina planned to establish institutions of higher learning governed by the armed forces (primarily, the army) in the rural areas of Bangladesh to impart quality tertiary education within reasonable cost.
-As planned, the Prime Minister gave necessary directions to initiate the establishment of three universities in Saidpur, Natore and Cumilla.
-Accordingly, the foundation plaque of BAUET was unveiled on 15 August 2014 by Zunaid Ahmed Palak, the Member of Parliament (MP) from Natore-3 constituency and Minister of State for Information and Communication Technology Division, Bangladesh.

-Campus

-The university campus is located within the Qadirabad Cantonment.
-It currently occupies an estimated area of 20 acres.
-However, there are plans to expand the present land area and procurement of land is currently ongoing.
-There is a 2-story administrative building, a 8-story academic building and a 5-story annex building in the campus.
-The academic building alone contains about 50,000 sqft of floor space.
-There are also several grocery shops, a large canteen, a garage and a parking lot inside the campus.
-There is a large auditorium with a capacity of 1,000 people for holding various programs and events of the university on the top floor of the annex building.
+Bangladesh Army University of Engineering & Technology (BAUET) started its journey on 15 January 2015.
+BAUET is located at Qadirabad Cantonment in Natore.
+The place is one of the important communication hubs for adjoining major district headquarters: Rajshahi, Pabna, Bogra & Kushtia.
+Qadirabad Cantonment which is located at Dayarampur is one of the famous places of Natore.
+Especially, this place is famous for its educational institutions.
+It has a quiet and serene environment which offers a very congenial academic atmosphere.

+The main campus is located at Qadirabad Cantonment, with a immense infrastructural support from Cantonment.
+It is a matter of great pride that within a short span of time the University has its own permanent campus in the present location.
+Moreover, the university has established a wide range of broadband internet facilities with Wi-Fi zone in the campus.
+The laboratories are well equipped with modern instruments and smart classrooms.

 Faculties and departments

 There are currently 5 engineering and 3 non-engineering departments running under 4 faculties at BAUET.
 These departments mostly offer undergraduate programs as of now with a plan of offering more post-graduate and research programs in the near future.
 There are also plans to establish more engineering and non-engineering departments under new faculties within the shortest possible time.
 All of the programs of BAUET are approved by the UGC.
-The structure of the faculties and offered degrees are as follows:
+The structure of the faculties and offered degrees is as follows: